 A new year is right around the corner, and you probably want to increase your business’s revenue over the next 12 months.
 One of the best ways to grow your sales is to improve your presence online.
 GE Capital found in a study that 81% of consumers research products and services online before buying.
 If your website doesn’t show up in their searches, they won’t consider your business.

 Fortunately, there are some things you can do to improve your website’s visibility and get more notice, and more sales, from your website.
 They make take some time and some effort to do, but you’ll definitely see the benefit if you do them right.
+So lets learn how to increase site visibility in the New Year.

 Build Out Your Site – More Pages, More Content